birchill/10ten-ja-reader/CONTRIBUTING.md

 1. (Default options for the next couple of dialogs.)
 1. Upload (again).

-If that succeeds (and most often it doesn't because some version is out of line), then it's time to update the App Store.
+If that succeeds then it's time to update the App Store.

+Note that it will take several minutes to process the uploaded build so there's no hurry.

 1. Go to https://appstoreconnect.apple.com/apps and choose 10ten Japanese Reader
+1. Choose the MacOS/iOS app and copy the Promotional Text.
-1. Press the blue + next to macOS App and enter the new version number
+1. Press the blue + next to the macOS/iOS App and enter the new version number
-1. Fill out the changes field / promotional text
+1. Fill out the changes field / promotional text and save (If it ever fails to save because, e.g. you entered a disallowed character, you lose all your work so save regularly.)
-1. Select the uploaded build (can take a few minutes to be processed)
+1. Select the uploaded build.
+It can take a few minutes to be processed after which you'll need to reload the page to see it.
+   You can check the status of processing the build from the TestFlight tab.

+After that is done, you'll need to do the same for the iOS/MacOS build depending on which one you did first.

+For iOS you _might_ need to submit a demo video.
+We did for the initial submission and were told we'd need to for every subsequent submission but on the next submission no-one asked for it so 🤷‍♂️